TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 42/Jeremiah 42.8.md

 ---

-Then called he Johanan the son of Kareah, and all the captains of the forces that were with him, and all the people from the least even to the greatest,
+Then called he Johanan the son of Kareah, and all the captains of the forces who were with him, and all the people from the least even to the greatest,